Dogme ELT – Do ELT teachers’ best classes involve the fewest materials?

 Isn’t it vital to mix and match methodologies in order to keep students on their toes?

 Sometimes, amazing lessons do involve coursebooks.
-Some coursebooks - like those Mr Dellar wrote himself - contain a wealth of material which prompt students to engage in personalised conversation.
+Some coursebooks - like those Mr Dellar wrote or co-authored himself - contain a wealth of material which prompt students to engage in personalised conversation.

 Let’s not sniff at the useful lexico-grammatical input some coursebook writers offer as well.

 I agree with Thornbury and Meddings that the good intentions of coursebook writers to include discussion and personalisation tasks are usually undermined by the transparent agenda of most ELT materials - to teach grammar.